John-R-Wallace-NOAA/TMB_on_Windows_Subsystem_for_Linux/Linux_vs_Windows_gdb_errors.md

      cmd <- paste0("gdb ", Sys.which('Rterm'), " -x ", gdbscript)
      (cmd <- paste("start", cmd))
      shell(cmd)

-     # which immediately (no gdb commands given) gives:

      TMB has received an error from Eigen.
 The following condition was not met: index >= 0 && index < size()
      Please check your matrix-vector bounds etc., or run your program through a debugger.